-In relation to lighting, it is noted that the outdoor dining area at Constables Cottage and the external terraces of the Armoury are both proposed to be lit at night.
+In relation to lighting, the Armoury and Officers Mess are proposed to be lit at night.
 However, lights will face downwards, not outwards, and will be as focused as possible to ensure that light spill is kept to a minimum.
 External lighting at night would not result in any significant adverse impacts on surrounding residences.
+Additional details around lighting will be provided within the Construction Assessment Procedure should the REF receive approval to proceed to that stage.